captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## BURBAGE:
 What in the un-muzzled dog-breath was that?
+---
+## BURBAGE:
+That wasn’t Hamlet, that fobbing hackery.
+---
+## BURBAGE:
-That wasn’t Hamlet, that fobbing hackery, that was a defilement, I have been defiled.
+That was a defilement…I have been defiled.
 ---
 ## ALICE:
 All right, Burbage.